Author: Joni Scott

 This was the title for his second novel published in 1922 about an artist and his flapper wife.
 Fitzgerald’s writing was again quite biographical they moved to Great Neck, Long Island.
 Across the bay was the classy Manhasset Neck.
 The situation would be used to model East and West Egg in his third novel, The Great Gatsby.
 The Beautiful and the Damned was not as well received as his first novel and money became scarce.

-The Great Gatsby
+The Great Gatsby and jazz

 Needing a break and inspiration, they moved to Paris in 1924.
 Many Americans gathered there to write and paint.
 He met Hemingway and the arty set and worked on his third novel which would become The Great Gatsby.
 Originally entitled Trimalchio then West Egg, it took off to a rocky start.
 Eventually his publisher, Schribners. insisted on the title The Great Gatsby after the main character, Jay Gatsby.
 Another intervention also paid off.
 Cugat, a Barcelonian artist responded to a commission to paint the book cover.
 His mesmerising image of giant tearful eyes overlooking a Coney Island Fair pleased Fitzgerald so much that he reworked the plot to include a roadside poster with similar large eyes near the turnoff past the Wilson garage.
 This is just one case of the brilliant use of symbolism in the novel.